decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 )
 ```

-The `OnClick` component passes less event information than the `OnPointerDown` component, like the click distance or the mesh name.
+The `OnClick` component passes less event information than the `OnPointerDown` component, it lacks the click distance or the mesh name, for example.

 <!--